 Paragraph

 Introduction

-Scope of this ISA (Ireland) .....
-1
+Scope of this ISA (Ireland) 1

-Nature of Accounting Estimates .....
-2-3
+Nature of Accounting Estimates 2-3

-Key Concepts of This ISA (Ireland) .....
-4-9
+Key Concepts of This ISA (Ireland) 4-9

-Effective Date .....
-10
+Effective Date 10

-Objective .....
-11
+Objective 11

-Definitions .....
-12
+Definitions 12

 Requirements

-Risk Assessment Procedures and Related Activities .....
-13-15
+Risk Assessment Procedures and Related Activities 13-15

-Identifying and Assessing the Risks of Material Misstatement .....
-16-17
+Identifying and Assessing the Risks of Material Misstatement 16-17

-Responses to the Assessed Risks of Material Misstatement .....
-18-30
+Responses to the Assessed Risks of Material Misstatement 18-30

-Disclosures Related to Accounting Estimates .....
-31
+Disclosures Related to Accounting Estimates 31

-Indicators of Possible Management Bias .....
-32-32D-1
+Indicators of Possible Management Bias 32-32D-1

-Overall Evaluation Based on Audit Procedures Performed .....
-33-36
+Overall Evaluation Based on Audit Procedures Performed 33-36

-Written Representations .....
-37
+Written Representations 37

 Communication with Those Charged With Governance, Management, or Other Relevant Parties.....
 38

-Documentation .....
-39
+Documentation 39

 Application and Other Explanatory Material

-Nature of Accounting Estimates .....
-A1-A7
+Nature of Accounting Estimates A1-A7

-Key Concepts of This ISA (Ireland) .....
-A8-A13
+Key Concepts of This ISA (Ireland) A8-A13

-Definitions .....
-A14-A18
+Definitions A14-A18

-Risk Assessment Procedures and Related Activities .....
-A19-A63
+Risk Assessment Procedures and Related Activities A19-A63

-Identifying and Assessing the Risks of Material Misstatement .....
-A64-A80
+Identifying and Assessing the Risks of Material Misstatement A64-A80

-Responses to the Assessed Risks of Material Misstatement .....
-A81-A132 Indicators of Possible Management Bias .....
-A133-A136 Overall Evaluation Based on Audit Procedures Performed .....
-A137-A144 Written Representations .....
-A145 Communication with Those Charged With Governance, Management, or Other Relevant Parties.....
-A146-A148 Documentation .....
-A149-A152 Appendix 1: Inherent Risk Factors Appendix 2: Communications with Those Charged With Governance Annexure: Conforming and Consequential Amendments to Other ISAs (Ireland)
+Responses to the Assessed Risks of Material Misstatement A81-A132

+Indicators of Possible Management Bias A133-A136 Overall Evaluation Based on Audit Procedures Performed A137-A144 Written Representations A145 Communication with Those Charged With Governance, Management, or Other Relevant Parties.....
+A146-A148 Documentation A149-A152 Appendix 1: Inherent Risk Factors Appendix 2: Communications with Those Charged With Governance

-International Standard on Auditing (Ireland) (ISA (Ireland)) 540 (Revised December 2018), Auditing Accounting Estimates and Related Disclosures, should be read in conjunction with ISA (Ireland) 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (Ireland).
+International Standard on Auditing (Ireland) (ISA (Ireland)) 540, Auditing Accounting Estimates and Related Disclosures, should be read in conjunction with ISA (Ireland) 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with International Standards on Auditing (Ireland).